Beauty–thinking about

 Introduction

-When it comes to discussions about what is beauty we go fairly quickly to the adage “Beauty is in the eye of the beholder.”
-This relativist stance is reassuring in that it signals beauty can mean many different things and to different people.
-Our taste, whatever it might be, is thereby legitimizing and arguing about beauty in any manifestation (nature, art, human beings) becomes unnecessary and impossible.
-But is that too glib a response and too fast a move?
-What are we saying when we label anything as beautiful?
-That is, what are the markers that generate the response to something as beautiful?
+When it comes to discussions about the nature of beauty, typically we go fairly quickly to the adage “Beauty is in the eye of the beholder.”
+This relativist stance is reassuring in that it signals beauty can mean many different things to different people.
+Our taste, whatever it might be, is thereby legitimized, and arguing about beauty in any manifestation (nature, art, human beings) becomes unnecessary and impossible.

 - Do beautiful objects elicit certain emotions or thoughts?

-Much as Socrates pushed his listeners to get beyond examples or personal likes, we find ourselves challenged to explain what about an object earns it the designation of being “beautiful,” even if we apply the term to wildly different examples.
+Much as Socrates pushed his listeners to get beyond examples or personal perferences, we find ourselves challenged to explain what about an object earns it the designation of being “beautiful,” even if we apply the term to wildly different examples.

 We also tend to limit beauty to human faces or art, and possibly nature.
 But what do those all have in common?